laoshanlung/blog/content/post/2017-06-13-simple-chat-app-with-faye-nginx-and-vue-part-5.md

 }));
 ```

 I can do the same for `faye` service but I will do something else to demonstrate a different way to allow cross-domain communication.
-The [nginx config](https://github.com/tanqhnguyen/simple-chat-faye/blob/master/.dokku/nginx.conf.sigil) has there 4 extra headers added to allow cross-domain communication
+The [nginx config](https://github.com/tanqhnguyen/simple-chat-faye/blob/master/.dokku/nginx.conf.sigil) has these 4 extra headers added to allow cross-domain communication

 ```
 add_header 'Access-Control-Allow-Origin' 'http://simple-chat.tannguyen.org';